InteractionDesignFoundation/handbook/development/guides/onboarding/README.md

 and your fresh look is invaluable.
 We don't expect you to spend too much time and feel pressured, however you can:

-1. Fix broken-links, invalid/obsolete statements, typos, incorrect instructions, etc.
+1. Fix broken links, invalid/obsolete statements, typos, incorrect instructions, etc.
     Don't be afraid to commit your changes 🙂
 1. Share your feedback with your onboarding buddy

 ## Plan

-1. To start, head over to [🔒 IxDF Handbook Course](https://www.interaction-design.org/courses/ixdf-handbook) and go through Lesson 0 where the onboarding is explained.
+1. To start, head over to [🔒 IxDF Handbook Course](https://www.interaction-design.org/courses/ixdf-handbook) and go through Lesson 1 and Lesson 2 where the onboarding is explained.
-1. Setup and know your [collaboration tools](../collaboration-tools.md).
+1. Set up and know your [collaboration tools](../collaboration-tools.md).
 1. Know our [expectations from you and your work](../expectations.md).
 1. Get closer to coding: Setup your [🔒 working environment](https://github.com/InteractionDesignFoundation/IxDF-web/blob/main/docs/environment/first-run/README.md)
     (private repository link) -- It’s time-consuming (2-3 hours), so don't wait.
     While your tools are being downloaded/installed, you can continue with the list.
-1. Never stop learning 📖 Go through our library and create a plan on acquiring every bit of knowledge there.
+1. Never stop learning 📖 Go through our library and create a plan to acquire every bit of knowledge there.
 Once you have a plan, please discuss it with your mentor.
 (Are you full-stack?
 Then please open both links☀):
     -   Literature/subscriptions [for back-end developers](../../library/back-end/literature.md)